estellaka/estella.github.io/_projects/1_project.md

     </div>
 </div>

--  <strong>Individual</strong>: I set up FullStory Dashboards for multiple individual product owners to address high-contact areas of their content set, and held one-on-one sessions to help them recreate and expand these analytics.
+-  **Individual**: I set up FullStory Dashboards for multiple individual product owners to address high-contact areas of their content set, and held one-on-one sessions to help them recreate and expand these analytics.